tranmanhducslt/App/README.md

 # App (VANET)

-Final thesis to figure out a method for self-driving cars connecting to signal transmitters on the road.
+Bachelor thesis to figure out a method for self-driving cars connecting to signal transmitters on the road.

 * `main.c` stores the main program.
 * `benchmark.py` stores the testing program.